BulloRosso/isoplant/README.md

 I decided to split it in a different component (this ensures the view can be controlled externally - like with code-behind of a simple button).

-## Panning, Zooming & Responsiveness
-In the initial versions the panZoom lib was used - but in a later stage replaced by d3 v4 because of panZoom's dependency on jQuery.

-While some d3 modules suffer from poor documentation the zoom module has one the most concise and brilliant written documentation I've ever seen in open source software: [D3 Zoom: The Missing Manual](https://www.datamake.io/blog/d3-zoom) by Lars Verspohl.
-Combined with the comprehensive [code examples](https://bl.ocks.org/mbostock/3680958) by Mike Bostock (which are breathtaking minimal crafted) it was a breeze to integrated panning & zooming into my project!

 ## Technical base: HTMLCanvas

 It is possible to choose either an SVG element or a HTMLCanvas element as a rendering base.